DanSonnyk/lights-out/README.md

 - parse initialPieces to piece in board
 - Generate all possible positions for a piece in the board
 - Apply depth rules in a combinatorial analysis approach

+Stack to run:
+- Java 22
+- Junit 5

+To Run:
+Run MainTest class.